-The Erasmus funded project on the modern doctorate has just bee completed.
+The Erasmus funded project on the modern doctorate was completed in 2017.
 It was a privilege to undertake my role as their evaluator.
 You can see many resources here at the Superprofdoc website.

 At the University of Bristol I am working with colleagues on a research project that focusses on identifying the challenges, differences (and similarities) in supervision across the disciplines.